 Social Security and You

-If you’re approaching retirement, you are likely thinking about what a Social Security check could mean to you.
+If you’re approaching retirement, you’re likely wondering how big your Social Security check will be.
 You can estimate your Social Security benefits and start working on a budget for your post-work years even before you apply for Social Security benefits.
-You can also calculate how much your total retirement savings will have grown by the time you leave the workforce.
-This should take into account not only Social Security, but also the funds in your pension, IRA and 401(k) accounts.
+Our retirement calculator can help you determine if you need to save more.

-Social Security relies on both ethical and economic foundations.
-It’s a hedge against financial ruin and destitution, helping people live with dignity.
+Social Security helps millions of people live with dignity.
 When people fall into poverty, they suffer – and so does the economy.
 Americans with no income can’t buy goods and services or invest in companies.
 The idea behind Social Security is to protect individuals and society as a whole by providing a safety net.

 If you’re young, you might think of Social Security as the reason your paycheck is a little smaller.
 You might even grumble about the transfer of wealth from younger people to older people.
 If a disability keeps you from working, though, you’ll be glad that Social Security has your back.
 Beyond that, no matter how your 401(k) or IRA performs down the road, you’ll have some inflation-indexed income headed your way every month.